kbighorse/working-with-me/README.md

 # Working With Me

 You know that time at the beginning of a job when everything's brand new?
 New physical space, new commute, new tasks, new boss, new coworkers.
 Not only are you trying to get up to speed on your actual job and your new pace of life, but you're also getting to know the people in your office.
 Who prefers email over Slack?
 Who welcomes feedback?
 Who likes company at the lunch table?
-There have been times when I wish I had a quick briefing of someone's personality and working style, so I could be more prepared, make fewer mistakes, and shorten that period from brand new employee to fully onboarded contributor.
+There have been times when I wish I had a quick briefing of someone's personality and working style, so I could be more prepared, make fewer mistakes, and shorten that length of time from brand new employee to fully onboarded contributor.

 So to that end, think of this doc as your briefing on what it's like to work with me.
-Obviously we'll get to know each other better over time, which I look forward to doing!
+Obviously we'll get to know each other better over time, this is just a start :)

 ## About this Doc
 - I believe this document could be useful for anyone who is my coworker, manager, or direct report.